oneananda/asp_dot_net_core_projects/README.md

 This project demonstrates how to test the `rate limiting` middleware implemented in an ASP.NET Core application using a C# console application.
 The goal is to verify that the rate limiting middleware correctly enforces request limits and handles traffic as expected.

 ---

+### 025_OAuth_IdentityServer_Implementation
+This project demonstrates a basic implementation of OAuth using IdentityServer in an ASP.NET Core application.
+IdentityServer acts as an authentication and authorization server that helps in securing your API and providing identity management.
+This implementation includes setting up IdentityServer, configuring OAuth clients, and managing access tokens for securing API endpoints, making it ideal for building secure and standards-compliant applications.

+---

+### 026_AuthO_Implementation
+This project showcases the integration of Auth0 for authentication and authorization in an ASP.NET Core application.
+Auth0 is a flexible, drop-in solution to add authentication and authorization services to your applications.
+The implementation covers setting up Auth0, configuring it within your application, and handling user authentication flows such as login, logout, and profile management, providing a quick and scalable way to secure your app without building authentication from scratch.

+---

+### 027_Globalization_and_Localization
+This project provides a basic implementation of globalization and localization in an ASP.NET Core application.
+It demonstrates how to make your application adaptable to multiple cultures and languages, enhancing the user experience across different regions.
+The implementation includes setting up resource files, configuring supported cultures, and implementing language switching, making your application accessible and user-friendly for a global audience.

+---